PromG-dev/ekg_bpic14/README.md

   format required for the import and stores the output in the directory `ROOT/data/prepared/`

 ### main script
-There is one script that creates the Event/System knowledge graph: **main.py**
+There is one script that creates the Event knowledge graph: **main.py**

-This script imports normalized event table of BPIC14 from CSV files and executes several data modeling queries to construct an event graph using the semantic header.
+This script imports normalized event table of BPIC14 from CSV files and executes several data modeling queries to construct an event knowledge graph using the semantic header.

 How to use
 ----------